zznop/bnida/README.md

 ## Usage

 `binja_export.py` and `binja_import.py` are used to export/import analysis data into a Binary Ninja database to/from a bnida JSON file.
-To export from a Binary Ninja database, click `Plugins->bnida: Export data`.
+To export from a Binary Ninja database, click `Plugins->bnida->Export analysis data`.
 When prompted, enter the file path for the bnida JSON file and click "OK".
-Likewise, to import data click `Plugins->bnida: Import data` and select the bnida JSON file.
+Likewise, to import data click `Plugins->bnida->Import analysis data` and select the bnida JSON file.

 ![Binja Import](screenshots/binja_import.gif "binja_import.py")